dreamcatcher-tech/network/Inbox/2023-03-10 1545 Crisp updates cause GUI tearing.md

 Once it is deep loaded, it deletes the link to prior crisps, freeing up the memory.

-Block tearing of the syncer, so it always moves forwards without Partially baked blocks seem to be responsible for tearing.
+Block tearing of the syncer, so it always moves forwards without getting torn pulses.
+But would this be too slow to keep up ?
+Could we skip ahead ?
+Could prior be the current deepest synced thing ?
+Partially baked blocks seem to be responsible for tearing.
 They become prior, and have no baked children, so we end up redoing the sync work.